rt400/Jewish-Sabbaths-Holidays/README.md

 - **omer_count_type**     # By default this is set to 0.
 1 configures the omer counting method to follow the Yemenite/Teimani tradition.
 2 is Ashkenazi and Sephardic.

 - **language**            #  By default this is set to Hebrew.
 But you can choose to display values in one of the supported languages by specifying the language (the options are: English, Hebrew, German, Spanish, French, Russian, Polish, Finish, Russian, and Hungarian).

+-  **use_12h_time**            #  By default this is set to False.
+But you can choose to display time values in 12H instead 24H.

 - **resources:**          # Mandatory - You need to select at least one resource for the integration to work correctly.